Pickl

 Pickl is a chain of American-style fast food burger joints founded in the UAE in 2019.
-As of September 2023, Pickl has 18 locations in the UAE plus 2 franchised international restaurants in Bahrain, three in Egypt, and one in Qatar.
-It says on the Pickl website that 'it focuses on "fresh fast food" using premium ingredients that are free from hormones, preservatives, or antibiotics.'
+As of September 2023, Pickl has 18 locations in the UAE plus 2 franchised international restaurants in Bahrain, three in Egypt, and one in Qatar and one in Jordan.
+According to their website, the chain 'focuses on "fresh fast food" using premium ingredients that are free from hormones, preservatives, or antibiotics.'

 History

 Early history

 The first Pickl opened in Dubai's Jumeirah Lakes Towers community in April 2019 at the One JLT building.
-The menu consists of cheeseburgers, chicken sandos, and plant-based burger options.
+The menu consists of cheeseburgers, chicken sandos, and plant-based Impossible-branded burger options.

 Pickl was immediately popular, with Esquire Middle East calling it "one of the city's top burger joints".
 It expanded quickly, with new stores opening in Motor City, Al Safa, and Madinat Badr.

 Time Out Market

 In April 2021, the brand was selected as one of Dubai's best homegrown brands and inducted into Time Out Market, alongside brands including Reif Kushiyaki, Mattar, Masti, and BB Social Dining.